pivotal-cf/bookbinder/README.md

 #### Creating and configuring your book
 - Create a git repo for the book and populate it with the required files (or use an existing book repo as a template).
 - Add list of included doc sections to `config.yml`.
-- (For private repositories) Create a Github [SSH key](https://help.github.com/articles/generating-ssh-keys/) for bookbinder from an account that has access to the documentation repositories.
+- (For private repositories) Create a GitHub [SSH key](https://help.github.com/articles/generating-ssh-keys/) for bookbinder from an account that has access to the documentation repositories.
 - (For private repositories) ssh-add this key locally.
 Bookbinder will use whatever keys your system knows about by default.
 - Bind and run the server locally to test your book.